500px Licensing - Contributor FAQ

 What is Licensing?

 500px photographers can grant permission to certain individuals to use their photos for commercial purposes.
-At the time of upload, 500px photographers can choose to submit their photos for Licensing with 500px, via 500px’s royalty-free (RF) stock photography collection.
+During or after upload, 500px photographers can choose to submit their photos for Licensing with 500px, via 500px’s royalty-free (RF) stock photography collection.

 How does 500px license my photos?